shyfter-co/translation-sheet/README.md

 6/ Pull the translations

 This will pull the translations from the spreadsheet, and write it the language files in your applications.
-You can use git diff here to make sure eveything is ok (Conflicts, errors etc ...)
+You can use git diff here to make sure everything is ok (Conflicts, errors etc ...)
 ```bash
 $ php artisan translation_sheet:pull
 ```